geniza-ai/scrapeomatic/README.md

 Scrape-O-Matic only works with public profiles and does not require any tokens or authentication.

+### Caching
+Scrape-O-Matic makes use of caching.
+If you repeatedly scrape the same user account in the same process the response are cached to avoid being blocked.

 ### Disclaimer:
 These tools are provided for your personal use and with no guarantee at all.
 You may only use them in accordance with the respective platforms' terms of service and any applicable laws.
 We accept no responsibility for misuse.

+#### Is Scraping Legal?
+In general, scraping is legal if you are not logging into a website.
+However, that does not mean that scraping is welcome by all the sites you wish to scrape.
+I recommend using a proxy with rotating IP addresses to avoid being blocked by the various social media sites.
+This does not constitute legal advice.

 Scrap-o-Matic will work with the following platforms: